tuxvador/PROC-VPN/README.md

 this way, all applications launched via this terminal use the network namespace and go throught the vpn.
 I use a terminal multiplexer named bypbu to be able to launch as many sub terminals as needed.

 ![0f2dce0680999918f1b7bed6b0cc1215.png](./0f2dce0680999918f1b7bed6b0cc1215.png)

-To-do : modify the script to run as non root user